amrit110/amrit110/README.md

 are still out there seem to need elements of machine learning.
 - 😄  Thankfully, it involves a lot of programming and math, which I like.
 So, we are good so far.
-- 👻  In my spare time, I like to read, play some football or tennis.
-I also love movies and hope to write a screenplay someday.
-We'll see.
+- 👻  In my spare time, I like to read, watch TV, play some football or tennis.
+- 🏥 I'm currently building an open-source software framework for enabling the deployment of machine learning models for healthcare use cases.

 **My bread and butter:**